Srikar-Yekabote/Food-Donation-Platform/README.markdown

 ## Overview

-The AI-Powered Food Donation & Redistribution Platform is a web-based solution designed to connect donors (individuals, restaurants, grocery stores) with food banks, shelters, and volunteers to reduce food waste and alleviate hunger in local communities.
-The platform leverages artificial intelligence to predict food expiry dates and matches donors with volunteers for pickups based on geolocation.
+The Food Donation & Redistribution Platform is a web-based solution designed to connect donors (individuals, restaurants, grocery stores) with food banks, shelters, and volunteers to reduce food waste and alleviate hunger in local communities.
+The platform leverages donors with volunteers for pickups based on geolocation.

 ## Key Features

-- **AI-Based Expiry Prediction**: Predicts food expiry dates to prioritize pickups.
 - **Geolocation Matching**: Connects donations to nearby food banks, shelters, and volunteers.
 - **Volunteer System**: Tracks pickup status (Pickup, In Transit, Delivered) and volunteer registration.
 - **Donation History**: Provides donors with a record of their contributions.